kdo1027/research-discovery-platform/README.md

 1. On the landing page, paste any URL into the search box (e.g., `https://scholar.google.com/citations?user=example`)
 2. Click "Analyze Profile" to view the sample profile
-3. Browse the research areas, topics, and AI-generated summary
+3. Browse the research areas, topics, and, summary
 4. Scroll down to see recommended papers with relevance scores
 5. Click "Contact Authors" on any paper to generate a personalized email
 6. Customize your name and affiliation, then copy the email template

-### Customization

-The design uses CSS custom properties defined in `app/globals.css`.
-You can easily customize:
-- Colors (primary, accent, background, foreground)
-- Border radius
-- Fonts (configured in `app/layout.tsx`)

-## Future Enhancements

-- Real Google Scholar API integration
-- User authentication and saved profiles
-- Advanced filtering and sorting for recommendations
-- Export recommendations to citation managers
-- Collaboration features for research teams

-## License

-This is an MVP demonstration project.